 Trending Upward

 Get in the know.
-“Gray Divorce” is the newest catch phrase in the world of divorce.
-The term “gray divorce” is used to describe those who get decide to divorce in their 50s or older.
-Divorce is ugly no matter what age it occurs.
+“Gray Divorce” is the newest catch phrase and “gray” is the trending color in the world of divorce.
+The term “gray divorce” is used to describe those who get divorced in their 50s or older.
+But divorce is still ugly, no matter what the age.

 According to Pew Research, in the U.S., “The divorce rate for adults ages 50 and older has roughly doubled in the past 25 years.”

-Research shows that many later in life divorcees have become unsatisfied with their marriages.
-Very often, their child rearing years are behind them; they’ve been known as mom and dad and sadly they’ve grown apart as man and wife.
-Now, they want to pursue their own interests for their next stages in life.
+Research shows that many later in life couples have become unsatisfied with their marriages.
+Very often, their child rearing years are behind them.
+They’ve been known as “mom and dad” and sadly they’ve grown apart as “man and wife.”
+In short, when this happens some choose to pursue their own interests for their next stages in life.

 Despite these trending upward numbers for the 50-plus market seeking a divorce, the divorce rate for those younger than 50 is still about as twice as high as it is for adults over 50.